nkrilis/GitFit-2.0/README.md

 ## Future Development
-- User-created workouts
-- Created workouts accessible by other users
+- Click on a Trainer  to see a profile page displaying social media and contact info
-- Paid features for personal trainer accounts
+- Paid features for personal trainer accounts for users to gain access to exclusive plans

-## Questions
-You may contact the GitFit team on GitHub.
+- User feedback/social media commenting
+- Nutrition plans and special diets that can be tagged to specific workouts
+- Admin accounts to monitor creation of plans and comments from users
+- Creating our own algorithm for encrypting passwords and setting up a payment service

-## GitFit Team:
+## Contact Us:

 <p align="center">